Citation, DOI, disclosures and article data

-The kidneys are located on the posterior abdominal wall, with one on either side of the vertebral column, in the perirenal space.
-The long axis of the kidney is parallel to the lateral border of the psoas muscle and lies on the quadratus lumborum muscle.
-In addition, the kidneys lie at an oblique angle, that is the superior renal pole is more medial and posteriorly than the inferior pole.
-Due to the right lobe of the liver, the right kidney usually lies slightly lower than the left kidney.
+The kidneys are located to either side of the vertebral column in the perirenal space of the retroperitoneum, within the posterior abdominal wall.
+The long axis of the kidney is parallel to the lateral border of the psoas muscle and it lies anterior to the quadratus lumborum muscle.
+Being parallel to the psoas muscle, the kidneys lie at an oblique angle, with its superior pole more medial and posterior than its inferior pole.
+Due to the right lobe of the liver, the right kidney usually lies slightly lower than the left kidney 16.

 In adults, the normal kidney is 10-14 cm long in males and 9-13 cm long in females, 3-5 cm wide, 3 cm in antero-posterior thickness and weighs 150-260 g.
 The left kidney is usually slightly larger than the right.